callum-bennett/kfat/wp-content/themes/paisa/readme.txt

 = Does this theme support any plugins? =

-Ignis includes support for the Portfolio custom post type from Jetpack.
+Paisa includes support for the Portfolio custom post type from Jetpack.

 == Changelog ==